yohanboniface/casperserver/README.md

 Now every request sent on port 8007 (for example) will be addressed by our testserver.
-The default behaviour is to look for files in the `fsPath` dir corresponding to the requested URL (after having replaced the `/` by `_`).
-For example, the content for the path `/some/path/22/` will be looked into the file `some_path_22` in the `fsPath` directory.
+The default behaviour is to look for files in the `responsesDir` corresponding to the requested URL (after having replaced the `/` by `_`).
+For example, the content for the path `/some/path/22/` will be looked into the file `some_path_22` in the `responsesDir` directory.

 Then you can watchPath, for serving some path specifically, and watchRequest, to be able to auscultate a request sent by your application (for exemple to check the post parameters values).